 Some of these reports include:

-- Activity Summary: View your employees’ active, unproductive, and mobile time.
+- Activity Summary Report: View your employees’ active, unproductive, and mobile time.

-- Hours Tracked: Shows the total time tracked by the app as well as manually added time.
+- Hours Tracked Report: Shows the total time tracked by the app and manually added time.

-- Web and App Usage: See the time spent on websites and apps according to their productivity ratings.
+- Web and App Usage Report: See the time spent on websites and apps according to their productivity ratings.

-- Timeline: Indicates the start and end times for each user for each workday.
+- Timeline Report: Indicates each user’s start and end times for each workday.

-- Project and Tasks: Provides the time required for each job and project.
+- Project and Tasks Report: Provides the time required for each job and project.